xe-rx/datatstructures-in-C/README.md

 # datatstructures-in-C
-Datastructures built in C for multiple computer science classses at the University of Amsterdam
+Datastructures built in C for the "Datastructures" class at the University of Amsterdam